memberful/memberful-wp/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

+Start selling memberships and access to content with WordPress and Memberful.

 == Description ==

 Integrates your WordPress site with [Memberful](http://memberful.com) using the Memberful OAuth 2.0 endpoint.
 Memberful is a service for selling recurring memberships to your website with [Stripe](https://stripe.com).